 Job Loss.
 Coping with job loss can be difficult.
 In the first place, the choice wasn’t yours, so due to the element of surprise, emotions may take over including fear and depression.
-Career Counselors, Coaches and Psychologists agree that jumping back into a job search is often the best course of action.
+Career Counselors, coaches and psychologists agree that jumping back into a job search is often the best course of action.
 It’s therapeutic in a way that gives you a new and challenging endeavor.
 If you allow too much time to elapse after a job loss before you start your search once again, this can lead to trouble.
 First, you may establish a new and less productive, routine, and secondly, you may find employers interests tend to wane due to a lengthy gap in employment.
-Career coaching can help you develop a plan to increase opportunities, stay focused and navigate emotional hurdles through any career transitions.
+Career coaching can help you develop a plan to move past job loss and increase opportunities, stay focused and navigate emotional hurdles through any career transitions.

 Promotion.
 One of the most exciting steps in a career journey is advancement.
 Managing a promotion effectively not only includes delivering promised contributions but building strong working relationships and proactively supporting those who helped secure the promotion in the first place.
-A promotion can be overwhelming.
+Developing a promotion proposal can be overwhelming.
+So, too can navigating the promotion when you earn one.
 Developing a strategic career plan far in advance can help ease the transition increase the odds of success.
+We can develop your proposal and your success strategy plan during our career coaching sessions.
 This plan should include a quarterly goal-focused approach that taps into your strengths and helps you leverage opportunities.
 It should also include a methodical plan for obtaining the promotion and sustaining soaring career transitions.